wig-editor/wig/readme.md

-# McWig (temporary name)
+# wig (temporary name)

 Hi!
-Welcome to my text editor page.
-McWig is a modal, Vim-like text editor written in Go.
+Welcome to my text editor page. wig is a modal, Vim-like text editor written in Go.
 I use it as my daily driver, btw.

 [<img src="preview.png">](https://asciinema.org/a/GOLMKg40rnXNlkjNUt3Mt8q2k)

-**Note:** McWig currently supports only `.go` files.
-Do not edit files that are not backed up.
-McWig is still in an early stage of development and may damage your files.
+**Note:** wig currently supports only `.go` files.
+Do not edit files that are not backed up. wig is still in an early stage of development and may damage your files.

 ### Features
 - LSP autocomplete, goto definition, hover info